-Equipment Notes \$ 31,500,000
+Equipment Notes \$

-Versatile Structure Obligations \$ -
+Versatile Structure Obligations \$

-Commercial Paper Obligations \$ 397,365,000
+Commercial Paper Obligations \$ 454,07 70,000

-Variable Rate Master Notes \$ 77,900,000
+Variable Rate Master Notes \$ 77,90 00,000

-^{}This schedule has been adjusted to reflect the issuance of the Bonds.
+^{}This schedule has been adjusted to reflect the issuance of the Bonds, and is preliminary and subject to change.

 The obligations noted with an "()", as well as certain of the Equipment Notes, Commercial Paper Obligations and Variable Rate Master Notes, on original issuance were subject to the alternative minimum tax imposed under the Internal Revenue Code of 1986, as amended with respect to individuals and corporations.